Stock Trading Orders: Market, Limit, Day, Good Til Canceled (GTC)

 - 4. Day Order

-If a Day Order is not executed within the day, the order expires after the end of that trading day.
+From its name, a Day Order is a stock trading order valid for that day.
+If a Day Order is not executed during the day, the order expires and will not be valid anymore during the next trading day.

 - 5. Good Till Canceled (GTC) Order

-If the trade is not executed within the day, a Good Till Canceled (GTC) order remains open in succeeding trading days until it is executed or canceled.
+As opposed to a Day Order that expires if not executed within the day, a Good Till Canceled (GTC) order remains open in succeeding trading days until it is finally executed or canceled.

 - Stock Trading 101: Guide and Tutorial to Stocks